ds5110/git-intro/conda.md

   * Windows users: if you're using WSL, then install the Linux version from the WSL terminal!!
 * [Conda documentation](https://docs.conda.io/projects/conda/en/stable/)
   * If you already have Anaconda or miniconda, then no need to change.
 Just beware!
   * In a nutshell: Anaconda includes conda and (too) many other things.
-It's also missing important things.
+And it's missing important things.

 #### Why miniforge?